Foster a Pet

 My Treatment Plan Details:

-• Mom’s vaccine booster appointment should be scheduled for approximately April 10th.
+• My first recheck appointment should be scheduled for approximately April 29th for 1st vaccines and weight update.

-• My babies anticipated return date from foster is May 13th when they are 8 weeks old and 4 pounds.
+• My anticipated return date from foster is May 20th.

 My Needs: